Who are we?

 No!
 In fact, most of our incoming novices have never rowed before coming to URI.
-Our club has successfully helped develop national champions and Olympians who came to college without rowing experience.
+Our team has successfully helped develop national champions and Olympians who came to college without prior rowing experience.

 What makes a good rower?

-International rowing is dominated by men and women well over 6 feet tall, however our team takes pride in offering anyone with dedication to row and compete.
-We have many successful smaller and lightweight rowers, who compete against physically larger opponents and win.
+Generally good rowers are tall, strong athletes that are fierce competitors, However we have many smaller lightweight rowers who are tough, and competitive enough to win against bigger opponents.
 We are always on the lookout for coxswains (pronounced “cock-sens”), the smallest team members who steer the boat and keep the rowers focused and on pace whenever we are on the water.

 What are our goals?

-Our goal is to develop a team comprised of highly motivated and competitive student athletes who’s focus is to compete against other institutions in intercollegiate rowing and win.
-If you’re willing to work together with your team mates to better yourself and those around you (not only in the rowing environment) we want you to join our program.
+Our goal is to develop a team comprised of highly motivated and competitive student athletes who’s focus is to win against other institutions in intercollegiate rowing.
+If you’re willing to work together with your teammates to better yourself and those around you (not only in the rowing environment) we want you to join our program.
 We take pride in the dedication that is required by each of our members to run a nationally known rowing program which includes, but is not limited to, going to practice everyday, fundraising on the clubs behalf and representing URI inside and outside of our community.